Safeguarding

 The University has a duty to report suspected safeguarding concerns relating to a child or vulnerable adult to relevant external agencies, regardless of whether the individual is a member of the University community, if that concern is reported to, or identified by, a member of staff in the course of their duties.

-To ensure it fulfills its duties, the University has a Safeguarding Procedures which is monitored through appropriate governance, including the University Prevent and Safeguarding Steering Group and the Designated Safeguarding Lead (DSL).
+To ensure it fulfils its duties, the University has Safeguarding Procedures which are monitored through appropriate governance, including the University Prevent and Safeguarding Steering Group.

 Safeguarding children